kaykRodr1gu3s/PySharkAnalyzer/README.md

 ## Configuration

+### Live capture

-### Windows
+#### Windows

-+ If you are on window s, you need to change the Network interface controller(NIC).
++ If you are on windows, you need to change the Network interface controller(NIC).
 For see the NIC names tables on cmd , use the command :

 ```bash
  wmic nic get name